Interacting particle systems on a lattice

 Totally asymmetric random average traffic model

+The random average process was introduced by Roussignol in 1980.
 The traffic model by the totally asymmetric random average is an extension in continuous space of the traffic model by the zero-range process.
 The model corresponds to a stochastic event-based discretisation of a first order ODE system.
 The vehicle jump is random and in average proportional to the spacing.
 It turns out that the system has a gamma-product form invariant distribution of specific beta distributions of the spacing proportion.

 Misantrope traffic model

-The jump rate of a particle depends on the number of particles on the departure and arrival sites for the misathrope process.
+The jump rate of a particle depends on the number of particles on the departure and arrival sites for the misathrope process (Cocozza-Thivent, 1985).
 The rate increases as the number on the departure site increases, while it decreases as it increases on the arrival site, hence the terminology misanthrope.
 In the traffic flow model, a particle is a vehicle while a site is a portion of road.
 The system is attractive and have an unique invariante distribution that can be approximated by simulation.
 The process describes classical shock and rarefaction waves for Riemann problems, for which the speeds are given by the Rankine-Hugoniot formula.
 Indeed, continuous limits of the model are entropic solutions of the classical continuous transport problems.

 A Tordeux, M Roussignol, J-P Lebacque and S Lassarre (2014) A stochastic jump process applied to traffic flow modelling.
 Transportmetrica 10(4):350–375.